 Should you buy the Bologna Welcome Card?

 The Bologna Welcome Card helps you discover all the best things to do in Bologna while saving you money.
-You can get yours online HERE or at the tourist info points in Bologna.
+You can get your Bologna Welcome Card online or at the tourist info points in Bologna.
 There are two options to choose from EASY €25 and PLUS €40.

 If you are considering getting the Bologna Welcome Card you should make the calculation if it’s worth it.
 Check first which attractions you would like to visit and do the math.
 We were planning on getting one, but in the end, decided against it since it wouldn’t cover everything that we had planned.